anuragdandge/Assignments/OOP/Exam.md

 In this way, objects can work together to accomplish tasks by sending messages to each other and invoking methods.
 This enables a more natural and intuitive way of programming by modeling real-world objects and their interactions.

-### Explain the Benefits and applications of OOP in cpp
+### Q. Explain the Benefits and applications of OOP in cpp
 Object-oriented programming (OOP) has several benefits in C++, including:

 1. Modularity and maintainability: OOP allows code to be organized into modular, reusable units called classes.
 This makes it easier to maintain and modify code over time.